We found 5 geriatricians near Manchester, CT.

-Dr. Swarupa Vedere is a specialist in adult hospital medicine and geriatrics (elderly care).
-Her clinical interests encompass hospital care.
-She is professionally affiliated with Eastern Connecticut Health Network and Yale New Haven Health System.
-Dr. Vedere is a graduate of Kempegowda Institute of Medical Sciences.
-Dr. Vedere trained at Hospital of Saint Raphael for her residency.
-She is in-network for Anthem, ConnectiCare, Blue Cross/Blue Shield, and more.
+Dr. Swarupa Vedere specializes in adult hospital medicine and geriatrics (elderly care) and practices in Manchester, CT, New Haven, CT, and North Haven, CT.
+Dr. Vedere's clinical interests encompass hospital care.
+She is affiliated with Eastern Connecticut Health Network and Yale New Haven Health System.
+She attended Kempegowda Institute of Medical Sciences for medical school and subsequently trained at Hospital of Saint Raphael for residency.
+Dr. Vedere honors Anthem, ConnectiCare, Blue Cross/Blue Shield, and more.

 Clinical interests: Hospital Care

-Dr. Michael Underwood's medical specialty is general internal medicine and geriatrics (elderly care).
-He graduated from the University of Connecticut School of Medicine.
-Dr. Underwood honors Medicare insurance.
-He is affiliated with Hartford Hospital.
+Dr. Michael Underwood's specialties are general internal medicine and geriatrics (elderly care).
+He practices in Manchester, CT.
+Dr. Underwood takes Medicare insurance.
+He is a graduate of the University of Connecticut School of Medicine.
+He is professionally affiliated with Hartford Hospital.

 Clinical interests: Preventive Care